S-pain-Games/Cookie-Quest-Maker/README.md

 # Cookie-Quest-Maker

-##A brief guide of how to play our Alpha.
+ ##A brief guide of how to play our Alpha

 - You can move your character freely with mouse clicks on Pc or by tapping on your screen on the mobile phone version.
 - Whenever you approach to a NPC, a dialogue window will display showing a little conversation.
 After that, you get a mission.